Maritime transport of goods - quarterly data

 The increase in port activity in the 2nd quarter of 2013 was the result of rises in both inwards and outwards movements of goods, although outwards movements rose slightly more.
 Inward movements of goods through the main EU-28 ports rose by 2.6 % compared with the previous quarter, while outwards movements increased by 4.2 %.
 As is to be expected from the recent trend in EU-28 port activity, both inwards and outwards movements decreased compared with the corresponding quarter of the previous year (-3.0 % and -1.3 %, respectively).
 In total, inwards movements of goods made up about 61% of the total volume of goods handled in the main EU-28 ports in the 2nd quarter of 2013.

-More than two thirds of the reporting countries (17 out of 25) recorded falls in the total tonnages of goods passing through their main ports in the 4th quarter of 2012, compared with the corresponding quarter of the previous year.
-Estonia and France recorded drops of more than 10 % compared with the same quarter in 2011, while Cyprus, Portugal, Romania, Finland, Sweden and the United Kingdom (UK) recorded decreases of more than 5 %.
-Greece and Poland, on the other hand, both reported increases of more than 10 % compared with the levels recorded a year earlier.
+More than half of the reporting countries (14 out of 26) recorded falls in the total tonnage of goods passing through their main ports in the 1st quarter of 2013, compared with the corresponding quarter of the previous year.
+Spain and Malta recorded drops of 8% or more compared with the same quarter in 2012, while Germany, Estonia, Italy, Latvia and the Netherlands recorded decreases of more than 5%.
+Cyprus, Lithuania and Poland, on the other hand, both reported increases of more than 13% compared with the levels recorded a year earlier.
 The same was the case for the EEA countries Iceland and Norway, as well as the candidate country Turkey.